agency-quill/agency/documentation/responsive-grid.md

 This is an eighth-width unit.
 It can only be used other eighth-width units.

 #### .webModInner
 Inside the grid unit element is an element with a class of `webModInner` that serves as the wrapper for any content within it.
-The `webvModInner` class fills all of the horizontal and vertical space.
+The `webModInner` class fills all of the horizontal and vertical space.

 __Example:__
 ```html